 Deciding whether to settle a civil case is never just a math problem.
-It’s a mix of facts, feelings, money, time, and how much uncertainty you’re willing to live with.
-Settling gives you control and a sure outcome.
-Going to trial means risk and unpredictability.
-Here’s a straightforward guide to help you figure out when it makes sense to sit down at the table and negotiate.
+It’s a mix of facts, emotions, money, time, and how much uncertainty you’re willing to live with.
+Whether you’re figuring out how to negotiate a civil lawsuit settlement or deciding if trial is worth the risk, the core tradeoff is the same.
+Settling gives you control and predictability.
+Going to trial means uncertainty and exposure.
+Here’s a straightforward guide to help you determine when it makes sense to sit down at the table and negotiate.

 Start With The Strength Of Your Case